Young Citizens has published its Annual Report and Accounts for 2019-20, which showcases its work over the year to March 2020. Highlights include:

 - You can download a copy of the Annual Report and Accounts or watch the short video above, where Tom introduces it.

-- Look to to become involved and motivate pupils to learn how to become active citizens.
+- Look to our programmes to become involved and motivate pupils to learn how to become active citizens.

-- Here are opportunities to to be a part of the difference we are making.
+- Here are opportunities to volunteer with Young Citizens to be a part of the difference we are making.